Pet Harbor Rescue, P.O. Box 73, Bowling Green, VA 22427

 History:

-The short version is I was surrendered to an animal shelter when my caretaker was evicted.
+I was signed over to a veterinary clinic by my former owner.
 From there, I came to Pet Harbor.

 Movies: